AusafMo/AushadHubFrontEnd/README.md

 ## In Action :

-This is the old Site design, but you get the Idea.
+Old Site design, but you get the Idea.
 <br>